boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    {{figure-18}} outlines the outbound edge resource control model at the transport network layer for 5QI-unaware slices.
 Each slice is assigned a single egress queue.
-The sum of slice CIRs, used as the weight in weighted queueing model, MUST not exceed the physical capacity of the attachment circuit.
+The sum of slice CIRs, used as the weight in weighted queueing model, MUST NOT exceed the physical capacity of the attachment circuit.
 Slice requests above this limit MUST be rejected by the NSC, unless an already established slice with lower priority, if such exists, is preempted.